Chia-Network/chialisp-web/docs/tutorials/coin_spend_rpc.md

         }}' -H "Content-Type: application/json" -X POST https://localhost:8555/push_tx
 ```

-The `spend_bundle` object contains an `aggregated_signature`, which we can later assert in the puzzle, and `coin_solutions` for all coins we spend.
+The `spend_bundle` object contains an `aggregated_signature`, which we can later assert in the puzzle, and `coin_solutions`: a list of objects for all of the coins we are spending.
 If `aggregated_signature` is not necessary for your puzzle, use 0xc followed by 191 zeros (as in the example above).
 However, it's worth noting that a puzzle that doesn't use a signature is usually unsafe and should be used only for testing purposes.

-`coin_solution` contains information about the `coin` it is spending (`amount`, `parent_coin_info`, and  `puzzle_hash`).
+The `coin_solution` contains information about the `coin` it is spending (`amount`, `parent_coin_info`, and  `puzzle_hash`).
 It also includes a serialized puzzle as a `puzzle_reveal` and serialized `solution`.

-If you fill in all your information correctly and send this request, your coin will be spent according to its provided solution, and the response `{"status": "SUCCESS", "success": true}` should be returned from RPC call.
+If you fill in all your information correctly and send this request, your coin will be spent according to its provided solution, and the response `{"status": "SUCCESS", "success": true}` should be returned from the RPC call.

 If your puzzle requires an aggregated signature, stay tuned for more tutorials.